The Enablers in Depth

 Disruption:

-Mike Russo is removed from his CIO position by the Trump administration, reportedly for complying quickly with the judicial ruling to remove DOGE access
+Mike Russo is abruptly removed from his CIO position by the Trump administration.
+This is reportedly in retribution for complying quickly with the judicial ruling to remove DOGE access.

 |